p1mps/laravel-blog/readme.md

 to seed the database with fake data (to login use admin admin)

-To run the application if you don't want to configure your webserver just do a
+To run the application, if you don't want to configure your webserver just do a

 ```